rtran1029/MakeMeReadMe/README.md

 ---

 ## Installation
-NPM must be initalized and inquirer must be installed to use this app
+In order to run this program you must have NPM initalized on your machine and also have Inquier installed.
+Once those criteria are met, simply navigate to this file on a terminal and type "node index.js"
 ## Usage
 ![Screenshot](./img/MakeMeReadMeSnapshot.JPG?raw=true "Screenshot")
 ## License
 MIT License
 ## Tests
-n/a
+Jest
 ## Credits
-n/a
+GT-Bootcamp instructors

 ---